 Project-based vouchers (PBV) are an optional component of the HCV program that PHAs may choose to implement.
-Under this component, PHAs have been able to attach up to 20 percent of their allocated voucher program budget authority to specific housing units if the owner agrees to either rehabilitate or construct the units, or the owner agrees to set-aside a portion of the units in an existing development for voucher holders.
+Under this component, PHAs have been able to may attach up to 20 percent of their allocated voucher program budget authorityauthorized voucher units to specific housing units if the owner agrees to either rehabilitate or construct the units, or the owner agrees to set-aside a portion of the units in an existing development for voucher holders.